beta202/pyCalculator/README.md

 # python-calculator
-A simple calculator
+A simple calculator ran by Replit

+⚠️ Project not completed ⚠️

-Test this project at: https://replit.com/@beta202/python-calculator
+Test the beta at: https://replit.com/@beta202/python-calculator